Introduction to PostgreSQL Merge

 Below is the parameter description syntax of merge in PostgreSQL:

-- With upsert: Basically merge command is not available in PostgreSQL to use the merge command we are using with upsert and insert on conflict command in PostgreSQL.
+- With upsert: The merge command is not available in PostgreSQL to use the merge command we use with upsert and insert on conflict command in PostgreSQL.

-- Update: We are using update statement with upsert and insert on conflict statement in PostgreSQL to update the rows and merge into the table.
+- Update: We use the update statement with upsert and insert on conflict statement in PostgreSQL to update the rows and merge them into the table.

-- Name of table: This is defined as name of table used to merge the two table we are using the same by using insert and update statement in PostgreSQL.
+- Name of table: This is defined as the name of the table used to merge the two tables.
+We use the same by inserting and updating statements in PostgreSQL.

-- Name of column: We have used name of column to insert values into the column, also we are using insert column with on conflict statement in PostgreSQL.
+- Name of column: We have used the name of column to insert values into the column, also, we are using insert column with on conflict statement in PostgreSQL.

-- Insert on conflict: Basically merge command is not available in PostgreSQL to use the merge command we are using with insert on conflict and upsert command.
+- Insert on conflict: The merge command is not available in PostgreSQL to use the merge command with insert on conflict and upsert command.

-- Where condition: We are using where condition at the time of insert on conflict and upsert statement while merging table.
+- Where condition: We use the where condition at the time of insert on conflict and upsert statement while merging the table.

-- Select: This statement is used to select the data from another table and after selecting we have merge the same data into the table.
+- Select: This statement is used to select the data from another table, and after selecting it, we merge the same data into the table.

-- Value1 to valueN: This is defined as we are using value of column at the time of insertion data into the table.
+- Value1 to valueN: This is defined as using the value of the column at the time of insertion of data into the table.

-- Functionality of upsert statement is added from PostgreSQL version 9.5 from PostgreSQL 9.5 we are using upsert clause to merge two table in PostgreSQL.
-Before 9.5 merge or upsert command is not available.
+- PostgreSQL introduced the functionality of the “upsert” statement starting from version 9.5.
+Since PostgreSQL 9.5, we have been utilizing the “upsert” clause to merge two tables in PostgreSQL.
+Before 9.5, the merge or upsert command is not available.

-- Merge command is not available, while using the same it will show the syntax error with merge keyword.
+- Merge command is not available, while using the same, it will show the syntax error with the merge keyword.

-- Below example shows that merge command is not available in PostgreSQL, it will show the error while using in PostgreSQL.
+- Below example shows that the merge command is not available in PostgreSQL, it will show the error while using PostgreSQL.

-- In below example we have used two table name as table_name1 and table_name2 for merging using merge command.
+- In the example below, we used table names table_name1 and table_name2 to merge using the merge command.

-- But it will give error because merge command is not available in PostgreSQL.
+- But it will give an error because the merge command is unavailable in PostgreSQL.

 Code: